The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead of surgery.

 When can my child go home?

-In most cases, your child can go home after spending 4 to 5 hours in recovery.
+In most cases, children can go home after spending 4 to 5 hours in recovery.
 Your child may be admitted to our hospital to spend the night.

 Often, children can go back to normal activities within several days.